redfin/react-server/packages/react-server/core/__tests__/integration/README.md

 Next, write a `Spec` file that will:

-1. start up a Triton server,
+1. start up a server running `react-server`,
 1. instantiate a Zombie browser against the page,
 1. run some assertions against the browser before the client-side JavaScript runs, after the client-side JavaScript runs, and after a client-side transition.

-Luckily, there are a lot of helper functions wrapped up in `specRuntime/testHelper` that do most of the heavy lifting:
+Luckily, there are a lot of helper functions wrapped up in `core/test/specRuntime/testHelper` that do most of the heavy lifting:

 ```
-// triton/core/specs/helloWorld/HelloWorldSpec.js
+// react-server/core/__tests__/integration/helloWorld/HelloWorldSpec.js
-var helper = require("../specRuntime/testHelper");
+var helper = require("../../../test/specRuntime/testHelper");

 describe("A basic page", () => {

-  // starts up a Triton server once before all the tests run
+  // starts up a server once before all the tests run
   // and maps the url "/hello" to HelloWorldPage.
-  helper.startTritonBeforeAll([
+  helper.startServerBeforeAll(__filename, [
-    "./simpleRender/HelloWorldPage",
+    "./HelloWorldPage",
   ]);

   // Make sure to shut the server down.